Haines, Alaska: Attractions

-Many tourists visit during the annual appearance of bald eagles in the Alaska Chilkat Bald Eagle Preserve between October and February.
-During this time, Haines has the largest concentration of bald eagles in the world.
-In May, Haines holds Alaska's longest running beer festival, with over 1,500 visitor and breweries from Alaska and Yukon.
+Many tourists visit during when there is an annual appearance of bald eagles in the Alaska Chilkat Bald Eagle Preserve between October and February.
+Haines has the largest concentration of bald eagles in the world at that time.
+Each May, Haines holds Alaska's longest running beer festival with over 1,500 visitors and breweries from Alaska and the Yukon.

 Haines is the host of the Southeast Alaska State Fair, with four days of festivities on the last weekend of July.
-Vendors, games, rides, and a music festival bring people from all over Alaska for this event.
+Vendors, games, rides, and a music festival bring people from all over Alaska to the event.
 The community and surrounding area are popular for outdoor recreation.
-Rafting in the Chilkat River and hiking in the Takshanuk Mountains (Mount Ripinsky and other peaks) are both popular.
-Growing winter recreational opportunities are available at and around Chilkat Pass, for which Haines serves as a gateway with the Haines Highway.
-In recent years, Haines has received increasing attention as a site for heli-skiing.
-The Davidson Glacier, due to its relatively accessible nature, is also a popular attraction.
+Rafting in the Chilkat River and hiking in the Takshanuk Mountains (Mount Ripinski and other peaks) are popular.
+Winter recreational opportunities are available at and around Chilkat Pass, for which Haines serves as a gateway with the Haines Highway.
+Haines continues to receive great attention as a heliskiing destination.
+The Davidson Glacier, due to its relatively accessible nature, is a popular attraction.

 Lutak Inlet and Chilkoot Lake are easily accessible and popular fishing sites.
 Lutak Inlet is frequented by numerous sea lions, seals, and orcas.

-Fort William H. Seward is a nationally recognized historic site (declared a National Historic Landmark in 1978), where a number of barracks, officer housing, and parade grounds are maintained, in private ownership today.
-Some of these structures are open to the public as businesses and restaurants.
-The fort is also referred to as "Port Chilkoot", a leftover from the Port Chilkoot Company, which was formed after World War II by a group of investors who purchased the fort from the federal government.
+Fort William H. Seward is a nationally recognized historic site (it was declared a National Historic Landmark in 1978) where a number of barracks, officer housing, and the parade grounds are maintained and held in private ownership.

+Some of the structures are open to the public as businesses and restaurants.
+The fort is also referred to as "Port Chilkoot", a leftover term from the Port Chilkoot Company, which was formed after World War II by a group of investors who purchased the fort from the federal government.
 Haines has a number of cultural offerings.
 Alaska Indian Arts offers demonstrations by traditional craftsmen.
 History of the town of Haines and the local Tlingit people are featured in the Sheldon Museum & Cultural Center.
 The Hammer Museum is dedicated to the history of the hammer in human society.
 The Tsirku Canning Company Museum offers a glimpse of Haines' historic salmon canneries.
-The American Bald Eagle Foundation offers visitors a chance to tour the Natural History Museum, full of items from Southeast Alaska, and meet 9 raptor ambassadors.
-The ambassadors include 3 bald eagles (Bella, Arden, and Vega), 2 red-tailed hawks (Sitka and Warrior), 1 Eurasian eagle owl (Hans), 1 Eastern screech owl (Dylan), 1 Northern hawk owl (Cirrus), and 1 Peregrin falcon (Ole).
+The American Bald Eagle Foundation has a Natural History Museum replete with items from Southeast Alaska.
+Visitors are able to meet nine raptor ambassadors.
+The ambassadors include 3 bald eagles (Bella, Arden, and Vega), 2 red-tailed hawks (Sitka and Warrior), one Eurasian eagle owl (Hans), one Eastern screech owl (Dylan), one Northern hawk owl (Cirrus), and a peregrine falcon (Ole).

-Haines is the location for the Southeast Alaskan State Fair, held annually each July.
-Among other attractions, the fairgrounds incorporate a portion of the set from Walt Disney's White Fang film, filmed in Haines in 1990.
+Among other attractions, the fairgrounds in town incorporates a portion of the set from Walt Disney's White Fang film, filmed in Haines in 1990.
 The surviving set includes a dozen small structures common to a mining town of the period of Jack London's book of the same name.

-Tourists also visit annually on cruise ships.